halostatue/stars/README.md

 ## JavaScript

+*   [oasys/terraform-aws-cloudfront-auth](https://github.com/oasys/terraform-aws-cloudfront-auth) - Terraform module to build a website protected by OpenID authentication provider using a private S3 bucket fronted by Cloudfront and Lambda@Edge.
+*   [fonoster/fonoster](https://github.com/fonoster/fonoster) - 🚀 The open-source alternative to Twilio
 *   [automerge/automerge-rs](https://github.com/automerge/automerge-rs) - Rust implementation of automerge
 *   [automerge/automerge](https://github.com/automerge/automerge) - A JSON-like data structure (a CRDT) that can be modified concurrently by different users, and merged again automatically.
 *   [bayre/svelte-markdoc](https://github.com/bayre/svelte-markdoc) - Markdoc preprocessor for Svelte